dioram/Elektronik/docs/Usage-EN.md

 2. Turn on/off images form camera.
 3. Switch of camera type (presently implemented only free camera).
 4. Switch to VR mode (see [VR mode](#VR-mode)).
 5. Clouds tree.
 Allows you to control visibility of any objects cloud.
-Clouds updates even if they are invisible.
+Clouds will update even if they are invisible.

 # Offline